Payment Gateway Risks

 2. Data Breaches

 Data breaches can expose sensitive customer information, such as credit card details and personal data, to hackers.
-These breaches can have severe consequences for the affected parties also the reputation of the payment gateway provider.
+These breaches can have severe consequences for the affected parties and the reputation of the payment gateway provider.

 3. Downtime and Technical Issues